LoginRadius/engineering-portal/content/blog/react-with-refs/index.md

 ---

-In this article, We will discuss about manipulation of DOM elements with Ref directly with React.
+In this article, We will discuss the manipulation of DOM elements with Ref directly with React.

-React Framework build your components and abstract your code away from manipulation within the DOM but still leaves the door open for developers to access it.
-Reason are  few cases where it might be necessary. that's why React provides an escape hatch know as `refs`.
+React Framework builds your components and abstracts your code away from manipulation within the DOM but still leaves the door open for developers to access it.
+Reason are few cases where it might be necessary.
+That's why React provides an escape hatch know as `refs`.

-Refs are a function that use to access the DOM from components .You only need to attach a `ref` to element in your application to provide access of it from anywhere within your component without making use of props and all.
+Refs are a function that use to access the DOM from components.
+You only need to attach a `ref` to the element in your application to provide access to it from anywhere within your component without making use of props and all.

-We can also use Refs to direct access  of React elements and use callbacks with them.
+We can also use Refs to direct access to React elements and use callbacks with them.

 We should only use `refs` when the required interaction cannot be achieved using state and props.

 ## Use Refs

 We can use `refs` to do anything that needs to be manipulated in the DOM.
-Some good cases like focus, test selection, media playback, triggering mandatory animations or integration with the third party DOM library.
+Some good cases like focus, test selection, media playback, triggering mandatory animations, or integration with the third-party DOM library.

-Note : We should avoid using refs because it remove the purpose of using React.
-Example, If you want to show and hide a 	`popup` component . we should is a boolean prop for it instead of manipulation a dom.
+Note: We should avoid using refs because it removes the purpose of using React.
+For example, If you want to show and hide a 	`popup` component.
+We should use a boolean prop for it instead of manipulating dom.

 ### Creating Refs

-We can use `React.createRef()`method to create Refs and then we can attach to an Dom element via the `ref` attribute after that we can access and modify that element through the ref.
+We can use `React.createRef()`method to create Refs, and then we can attach to a Dom element via the `ref` attribute after that, we can access and modify that element through the ref.

     class App extends React.Component {
       constructor(props) {